Frequently Asked Questions

 Rarely but occasionally a faculty member cannot find a student qualified to take on the duties necessary for their research to proceed, and under strict conditions may hire an RA outside of USF.
 This is not encouraged.
 To do so, you must first demonstrate that you have tried but could not find a USF student who can adequately assist in your research; this includes advertising the position at USF.
 You will also need to explain in your application how you comply with the legal requirement of equal opportunity in hiring (how you would advertise the position, what selection criteria you would use, and so on).
 In addition, a non-USF assistant must be paid a higher benefits rate (currently 28% as opposed to 12% for USF students), and will need to work with the Payroll Department to hire and pay a non-USF affiliate (a different process than standard student hiring).

 No. USF must pay vendors or individuals providing services directly; do not pay them out of your own pocket, as you will not be able to get reimbursed.
 The vendor should prepare an invoice and receive payment directly from the University.
+When a contract is involved, it must be vetted by legal counsel to clear any legal issues.
 Your department's program assistant is trained in processing these types of payment and can assist.